-Local farmer’s markets will be in full swing through October.
-This means plenty of time to cash in on the health benefits that fall produce has to offer.
+When it is local Farmer’s Market season, there are many opportunities to cash in on the health benefits that the produce has to offer.
 From broccoli to swiss chard, these plants provide major benefits in the form of vitamins, minerals, and antioxidants.
 While visiting your local market this weekend, be sure to check out these finds and more.

 - Rich in antioxidants which help prevent diseases like cancer, diabetes and heart disease.